valentinaantonov58885/notes/README.md

 Next, planning ahead is crucial for success.
 Make a plan for your day, week, or even month, depending on your project.
 Planning ahead will ensure you have enough time to complete each task and avoid last-minute stress.
 It will also help to break down larger tasks into smaller, more manageable pieces, making it easier to stay on track.
  - 来自n.p.m.

+# 2024-03-12
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." - Donald Knuth

+In fewer than 200 words: This quote highlights that over-concern with optimizing code before it's necessary can lead to unnecessary complexity, harder maintenance, and potential bugs.
+It reminds programmers to focus first on writing clear, correct, and maintainable code, then optimize only when profiling and analysis identify genuine bottlenecks.
+Remember, understanding the problem domain and choosing the right algorithms/data structures often yield greater performance gains than micro-optimizations.